-Use our free GMAT practice tests (updated for 2020) to achieve a high score and get into the MBA program of your choice.
+Use our free GMAT practice tests and study resources (updated for 2020) to achieve a high score and get into the MBA program of your choice.
 Study with actual GMAT questions and answers.
 You will find similar questions and question types on our GMAT practice tests as the actual GMAT exam.
 All of our GMAT practice tests include automatic scoring and offer explanations to all answers.

 One of the best ways to prepare for a test is to take practice tests.
 Our GMAT practice tests, along with our automatic scoring and answer explanations, will help you pinpoint which material you know best.
 By knowing which material you are most comfortable with, you can focus on other study material.